Aggregation in Blazor Pivot Table Component

 Operator Description

-PopulationStDev Displays the pivot table values with standard deviation of population.
+PopulationStDev Displays the standard deviation of the population for the selected field.

-SampleStDev Displays the pivot table values with sample standard deviation.
+SampleStDev Displays the sample standard deviation for the selected field.

 DifferenceFrom Displays the pivot table values with difference from the value of the base item in the base field.